chatsim79/L3T12CS2/README.md

 ## Description:

 This repository contains the files for Level 3 Task 12, Compulsory Task 2, as requested in the same's compulsory task.
 The purpose of this task is to demonstrate capability with the Spacy NLP module.
-As always, if anything would lose me marks, please fail me and I'll resub with corrections.
+Please see included Module/Tutorial PDF with task requirements at bottom for explanation of requirements.

 ## Table of Contents: